 One important point is that none of these actions are solely the responsibility of the Product Owner.
 In fact, the leader here should be the Scrum Master.
 He or she is your partner and should guide you and the team in making any necessary adjustments, etc. However, you do play a significant part in what I’ll call the sprint recovery process.

-If done quickly enough, within the first 1-3 days of a two week sprint, I’ve seen teams significantly recover their progress and often meet the original sprint goal.
-If detected too late, then you’re simply trying to maximize the deliver towards the goal; not meeting the goal itself.
+If done quickly enough, within the first 1-3 days of a two-week sprint, I’ve seen teams significantly recover their progress and often meet the original sprint goal.
+If detected too late, then you’re simply trying to maximize the delivery towards the goal; not meeting the goal itself.

 Capacity or Focus Disconnect